dimitriedavid/stringtemplate-lang/README.md

 ## Limitations

-At this moment it only supports templates that use '\$' as a delimiter.
+At this moment it only supports '<>', instead of '$' as a delimiter.

 ## License